What is the value of open source engagement?

 - Individual influence (how much am I doing?)

-- Organization influence (how important are you to the community?)
+- Organization influence (how important are we to the community?)

 - Popularity (does anyone care about what you are doing?)